banxian/EDUReviver/Target/VS2010/Release/Readme_en.txt

 this payload turns your V11 to V10. unplug and replug usb cable, then flash new firmware in jlink commander.

-You can only use my utility for research propose, or repair your genius jlink.
+You can only use my utility for research propose, or repair your genuine jlink.